stuartellis/stuartellis-site-hugo/content/articles/minikube.md

     minikube config set memory 4096
     minikube config set cpus 2

-> You must set a limit of 2 CPUs or higher for the Kubernete cluster to run.
+> You must set a limit of 2 CPUs or higher for the Kubernetes cluster to run.

 To pin the Kubernetes version that Minikube uses, add the _--kubernetes-version_ option: